randomcoder67/randomcoder67.github.io/content/wiki/other/minecraftSetup.md

 ### Inventory

-* [Modified Inventorio](https://github.com/randomcoder67/Inventorio-rc67-Fork) - I wanted a toolbelt and an inventory expansion.
-Inventorio provides both of these.
-I sligtly modified it so that there are always 2 extra inventory slots (removing the requirement for Deep Pockets enchamtment), and removed the auto-tool-switching feature in the config as I find it confusing
 * [Clean Tooltips](https://modrinth.com/mod/clean-tooltips) - Easier to read item tooltips
 * [Detail Armor Bar](https://www.curseforge.com/minecraft/mc-mods/detail-armor-bar) - Colour of armour bar icons varies depending on the type of armour you are wearing
 * [GUI Clock](https://www.curseforge.com/minecraft/mc-mods/gui-clock) - Vanilla friendly way to get the accurate in game time - feels less cheaty than using a datapack to always display it